Application Guidelines (FAQs)

 Will Wild Gift share the names and ideas of all the applicants?

-We offer the finalists the option to have his/her name and a brief description of his/her venture made public on our Wild Gift.org website.
+We offer the finalists the option to have their names and a brief description of their ventures made public on our website.

 Does the Selection Committee provide applicants with individualized feedback?